sebschmi/BubbleFinder/README.md

 BubbleFinder supports two modes:

 - `snarl`: computes **all** snarls and is supposed to replicate the behavior of [vg snarl](https://github.com/vgteam/vg) (when run with parameters -a -T).
 Note that `vg snarl` prunes some snarls to output only a linear-number of snarls; thus `BubbleFinder` finds more snarls than `vg snarls`.
 - `superbubbles`: computes superbubbles in a (virtually) doubled representation of the bidirected graph and is supposed to replicate the behavior of [BubbleGun](https://github.com/fawaz-dabbaghieh/bubble_gun).
+Since superbubbles are classically defined on **directed** graphs, BubbleFinder first runs the algorithm on this doubled directed representation, then projects the results back to unordered pairs of segment IDs (see [Orientation projection](#orientation-projection)).
 Notice that BubbleGun also reports weak superbubbles, i.e. for a bubble with entry `s` and exit `t`, it also reports the structures which also have an edge from `t` to `s` (thus the interior of the bubble is not acyclic).

 ## Table of Contents
 - [1.
 Installation](#installation)